42Bastian/zpacker/README.md

  - _Literal chunks_ : Chunks containing not packed data.
 They consist in one header byte containing the `number of bytes - 1 + 0xc0`, then follows the corresponding number of bytes to be copied directly to the output byte stream.
 Such chunks contain between 1 and 64 uncompressed bytes.
  - _Offset chunks_ : Chunks describing a repetition of previous data.
 They consist in one header byte containing the `number of bytes - 4`, then an offset byte.
 Repetition size may vary between 4 and 195 bytes, and with offset values from -256 to -1.

+## Changes from original

+- 68k source changed for gcc
+- Change for smaller depacker (optional):
+-- _Literal chunks_ : Size is `number of bytes`
+-- _endmark_ : The value `0xc0` marks the end of packed data.